Costs and benefits of authentication advice: Costs Model

 \subsubsection{Positive costs}

-Finally, some pieces of advice reduced the burden on the organization or user.
+Finally, some pieces of advice \emph{reduced} the burden on the organisation or user.
 These pieces of advice we acknowledge as `positive costs' and as such they are represented with the positive symbol: +.
-We still wish to note that some of these positive costs only occur when the advice is acted on voluntarily by users.
-Therefore, in this situation, the symbol becomes: \underline{+}.